gecko0307/dagon/doc/Development Guide.md

 ## Memory Management

 Dagon mostly avoids using the garbage collector and manages all of its data manually with `New` and `Delete` functions.
 You are also expected to do so.
 You still can use garbage collected data in Dagon, but this may result in weird bugs, so you are strongly recommended to do things our way.
-Most part of the engine is built around dlib's ownership model — every object belongs to some other object (owner), and deleting the owner will delete all of its owned objects.
+Most part of the engine is built around dlib's ownership model—every object belongs to some other object (owner), and deleting the owner will delete all of its owned objects.
 This allows semi-automatic memory management — you have to manually delete only root owner, which usually is an `Application` or `Game` object.

 ```d
 class MyClass: Owner